taegorov/reading-notes/read02.md

 - `.` references your current directory
 - `..` references parent directory
 - `cd [location]` changes your directory
+- `file [path]` shows what type of file something is

+# Other Notes

+#### The Command Line

+- A command is usually the first thing you type
+- `echo` displays a system variable
+- You can navigate and edit previous commands using the arrow keys

+#### Basic Navigation

 Paths
 - A path is a means to get to a particular file or directory on the system